rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 `proc_macro`, etc), and `rustdoc`, along with the build system and a bunch of tools and submodules for building a full Rust distribution.

-As of August 2020 <!-- date: 2020-08 -->, this structure is gradually undergoing
-some transformation to make it a bit less monolithic and more approachable, especially to newcomers.

 The repository consists of three main directories:

 - `compiler/` contains the source code for `rustc`.
 It consists of many crates